bparanj/Essential-TDD/en/14-week/14-week.markdown

 ## Version 1 ##

-Contract test, first version that passes when return value is checked for false
+Contract test, first version that passes when return value is checked for false.

 week_spec.rb